PittNAIL/EBAIC/content/_index.md

 ---

-Anyone who is interested in ethics and bias of AI in clinical applications is invited to submit his or her work to the EBAIC 2023.
+Anyone who is interested in ethics and bias of AI in clinical applications is invited to submit their work to the EBAIC 2023.
 We accept both full paper submissions (6 pages) and poster submissions (4 pages).
-All papers will be submitted and handled through EasyChair at xxxx, with peer review by domain experts.
+All papers must be submitted through EasyChair at xxxx.
+All submitted papers will be peer-reviewed by domain experts.

 ### More Information